-The best method for watering is through drip irrigation, watering can or low-pressure hose pipe.
-The high-pressure sprinkler will cause flower abortion, fruit bruises and will contribute to fungal infections.
+The best method for watering is through drip irrigation, a watering can or a low-pressure hose pipe.
+The high-pressure sprinkler will cause flower abortion, and fruit bruises and will contribute to fungal infections.

 The maturity of strawberries depends on the temperatures during the growth period.
 The warmer the temperature, the faster the maturity.
 The maturity period ranges from 75 to 90 days depending on the variety.